ash-sxn/GSoC-2023-docker-based-quickstart/05_nodejs/README.md

             }
         }
   - Run the command `git add .` to add the edited `Jenkinsfile` to the staging, then run `git commit -m "Add 'Test' stage"` to commit the changes.
 Finally, run `git push origin master` to push the changes to your forked repo.
-  - Press the "Build Now" button again to run both the Build and Test stages.
+  - Press the "Build Now" button to run both the Build and Test stages.
  - [Add a final deliver stage to your Pipeline](https://www.jenkins.io/doc/tutorials/build-a-node-js-and-react-app-with-npm/#add-a-final-deliver-stage-to-your-pipeline)

   - Again, open your `Jenkinsfile` and copy-paste the following Declarative Pipeline syntax under the Test stage of your Jenkinsfile.
 Then, save the file.